 Schweitzer was born in Havre, Mont., in 1955, the fourth of six children and was raised on his parents' cattle ranch in the Judith Basin.
 His German and Irish grandparents immigrated to Montana near the turn of the century and homesteaded in Hill County.
 Montana is definitely in his blood.

-He also has global work experience through a career of irrigation development that took him to Africa, Asia, Europe and South America.
+Schweitzer also has global work experience through a career of irrigation development that took him to Africa, Asia, Europe and South America.
 During seven years in Saudi Arabia, Schweitzer developed over 28,000 acres of irrigated cropland and said he learned a lot about this oil-rich country and its people.

 Schweitzer's name has been tossed about as a potential democratic presidential candidate in 2008.
-Riding around a bumpy dirt road on his farm in a late-model Ford pickup with a cracked windshield, Schweitzer says running for president is not his top priority; building Montana is.
+Riding around a bumpy dirt road on his farm in Whitefish, in a late-model Ford pickup with a cracked windshield, Schweitzer says running for president is not his top priority; building Montana is.